 Their giant gills flap in the water as they move.
 They can reach up to eight and a half feet long and weigh up to 240 pounds to create an intriguing and even intimidating introduction as they edge closer to you during a scuba dive or snorkel session.

 When the clam opens its jaws it exposes a captivating interior, often considered its soul.
-Kaleidoscopic colors are visible when the clam’s jaws open, all surrounded by its nearly 4-foot tall frame.
+Kaleidoscopic colors are visible when the clam’s jaws open, all surrounded by its nearly four-foot-tall frame.

 Six of the world’s seven seafaring turtles make their homes along the Great Barrier Reef.
 Instinct drives the turtles to the shores each year, where they mate in the shallows along Queensland’s eastern beaches.